schollz/miti/README.md

 .
 FAC . . .
 FAC . .
 ```

+#### Specific notes

-By default, the chords will be composed of the nearest cluster of notes.
+By default, the note played will be the note closest to the previous.
 If you want to specify the exact note you can add a suffix to include the octave.
-For example, `CEG` could instead be `C3E4G5` which will span the chord over three octaves.
+For example, instead of writing `CEG` you could instead write `C3E4G5` which will span the chord over three octaves.

-To add more patterns, simply add a line with `pattern X` and again add `instruments` and their notes.
-The patterns will be played in order.

 ## To Do